felixnyamweya/wpsso-schema-json-ld/README.md

 <ul>
 <li><a href="http://wpsso.com/docs/plugins/wpsso-schema-json-ld/notes/markup-examples/markup-example-for-a-restaurant/">Markup Example for a Restaurant</a> using the WPSSO PLM extension to manage the Place / Location information (address, geo coordinates, business hours – daily and seasonal, restaurant menu URL, and accepts reservation values).</li>
 <li><a href="http://wpsso.com/docs/plugins/wpsso-schema-json-ld/notes/markup-examples/markup-example-for-a-tech-article/">Markup Example for a Tech Article</a> published on surniaulula.com.</li>
-<li><a href="http://wpsso.com/docs/plugins/wpsso-schema-json-ld/notes/markup-examples/markup-example-for-a-woocommerce-product/">Markup Example for a WooCommerce Product</a>, including its name, description, images, videos, sku, price, availability, ratings, colors, category, width, height, weight, all product variations, and much more.</li>
+<li><a href="http://wpsso.com/docs/plugins/wpsso-schema-json-ld/notes/markup-examples/markup-example-for-a-woocommerce-product/">Markup Example for a WooCommerce Product</a>, including its name, description, images, videos, sku, price, condition, availability, ratings, colors, category, width, height, weight, all product variations, and much more.</li>
 </ul>

 <h4>Extends the WPSSO Plugin</h4>